freenet/freenet-core/docs/src/architecture.md

 ### Applications

 Applications are the user interface for decentralized systems on Freenet.
 They are built using web technologies such as HTML, CSS, and JavaScript, and are distributed over Freenet.
-Applications can create, retrieve, and update contracts through a WebSocket connection to the local Freenet peer, as well as communicate with delegates and contracts.
+Applications can create, retrieve, and update contracts through a WebSocket connection to the local Freenet peer, as well as communicate with delegates.
 Applications run in a web browser, and can be built using any web framework, such as React, Angular, Vue.js, Bootstrap, and so on.

 ### Contracts

 Contracts in Freenet are WebAssembly code that manage and regulate public state.
 They can be likened to inodes in a filesystem, tables in a database, or memory locations in a globally shared memory.
 Contracts define the circumstances under which state can be modified and whether a given state is allowed under the contract.

 Contracts also outline how to merge two valid states, creating a new state that incorporates both.
-This process ensures eventual consistency of the state in Freenet, using an approach akin to [CRDTs](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type).
+This process ensures [eventual consistency](https://en.wikipedia.org/wiki/Eventual_consistency) of the state in Freenet, using an approach akin to [CRDTs](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type).

 Each contract is identified by a cryptographic hash, which is a combination of its code and parameters, also referred to as its "key".
 This key is used to identify the contract and to verify that the contract's code and parameters have not been tampered with.